Skip to content

 • Questions and Answers with a MN Will and Trust Planning Attorney

-This is a relaxed and friendly open-forum seminar for participants with a seasoned Will & Trust attorney.
+This is a relaxed and friendly open-forum seminar for participants with a seasoned Will and Trust attorney.
 You may have questions like: Should I avoid probate?
 Is a Will good enough?
 Do I need a Trust?
 How does my plan deal with a nursing home?
 How do we gift the assets of husband and wife?
 What about separate assets not of the marriage?
 If I am alone, what tools will protect me best?
 How do I decide who should serve in my estate plan?
 What is the death tax?
 How do I avoid leaving a mess for my children?
 Which Trust is best for my needs?
 Can I use a Transfer-On-Death Deed?
 How do my retirement assets operate in my Will or Trust?
-All questions will be answered.
+All questions will be answered!
+If registering as a couple, only register one person.
+The name of the person attending with you will be asked during the checkout process.

 • Write Your Own Health Care Directive/Power of Attorney